-Starbucks Royal English Breakfast Tea Latte Copycat Recipe
+Starbucks Royal English Breakfast Tea Latte

-Creamy frothed milk and sweetened English Breakfast tea are in this tasty copycat Starbucks tea latte that’s easy to make at home.
+Creamy frothed milk and sweetened English breakfast tea are in this tasty copycat Starbucks tea latte that’s easy to make at home.

 Starbucks Royal English Breakfast Tea Latte Copycat in a clear mug topped with foam.

-• Frothed milk can easily be made at home using an electric milk frother or with a simple French press.
+• Frothed milk can easily be made at home using an electric milk frother or with a French press.

 • This recipe makes a 16 ounce hot English Breakfast tea latte, which is a grande at Starbucks.